TPathak19/APS_News_Update_Notif_Project/README.md

 Reduces the manual effort required to check for updates and send notifications.
 The process is fully automated, running in the background with no manual intervention needed after setup.

-### Another Kind Note -  Please dont judge the code and the flow its just a fun project that me and my friend did :)) ALSO IT WORKS LOL THATS IMP */\*
+#### Another Kind Note -  Please dont judge the code and the flow its just a fun project that me and my friend did :)) ALSO IT WORKS LOL